vsilaev/tascalate-instrument/README.md

 1. Modern code: pass fully configured `Module` annotated with `@AllowDynamicClasses` and you will get `ClassEmitter` that is capable to define classes in the packages enumerated by classes passed to `@AllowDynamicClasses` (like in example above - `@AllowDynamicClasses({OpenPackageControllers.class, OpenPackageServices.class, OpenPackageTransformers.class})`).
 Each class defines a package to be opened.
 This will work for Java 9 - 17+.
 2. Portable code: pass a `Class` and you will get `ClassEmitter` that is capable to load classes in the same package as a package of the parameter class.
 You can omit `@AllowDynamicClasses` usages in this case - and you will get a single-package emitter.
 This option works for Java 1.6, 1.7, 1.8, 9 - 17+, i.e. just for any version of Java available so far.

 There is also an option [3] purely for the old-style code - `ClassEmitters.of(ClassLoader cl[, boolean mandatory = true])`.
 This old-fashioned approach works without warnings for Java 1.6, 1.7, 1.8, 9, 10.
-For Java 11+ you have to add `--add-opens java.base/java.lang=net.tascalate.instrument.emitter` to supress warnings (and errors for Hava 17+).
-In general, using this option is not recommended and it exists only to gradually migrate legacy code.
+For Java 11+ you have to add `--add-opens java.base/java.lang=net.tascalate.instrument.emitter` to supress warnings (and errors for Java 16+).
+In general, using this option is not recommended and it exists only to gradually migrate a legacy code.

 It worth to mention, that developers, who creates own custom class loaders, may implement `ClassEmitter` interface for the custom class loader.
 And this emitter will take precedence in the emitter-resolution algorithm.